-Join Jess Stratton for an in-depth discussion in this video Getting help with applications, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Getting help with applications, part of Learning Lotus Notes.

 We all get stuck sometimes using new pieces of software.
 The Lotus Notes client comes …with a few key places to look for help when you need it. …There are two types of documents that are unique to Lotus Notes and are also unique …to the type of application you're in; they are called About This Application and Using …This Application. …They are found in the Help menu up at the top of the client.
 I'm in my mail file right …now, and if I choose Help > About This Application, I'm going to get a new window that pops-up …that's tells me a little bit about the mail database.…

 You may not have one of these for every single application you use, especially if it's one …that has been customized for your company, but it's always worth trying. …I can also go to Help > Using This Application. …This is going to be a little more in depth and it's going to tell me some key factors …in the application I'm using, …for how to use it.
 When I'm done, I can simply close out and I get brought back to the mail file. …